10 facts about the coronavirus

 – Avoid close contact with sick people with fever and respiratory symptoms.
 Wash your hands frequently with soap and water or alcohol-based hand infection.
 Good cough and nose hygiene is also important, by covering your mouth and nose with paper towels or the elbow.
 Discard the handkerchief and wash your hands afterwards.
 Avoid close contact with animals and markets that sell animals and fresh produce.
 It is important food is sufficiently cooked or fried and follow good food hygiene.

 – Approximately 14 percent of the infections are serious, and about 5 percent of cases are critical.
 Of the cases in Hubei approx. 2.3 percent have died of pneumonia but half of these are patients who have had critical illness and often are older patients with underlying disease.
 The mortality rates are lower in the rest of the world at 0.3 percent.
 Many patients who experience severe disease have Diabetes, pulmonary disease or other chronic diseases and in Hubei region approximately 4 percent of cases were in front line healthcare workers.

-7. The coronavirus is now detected in Norway.
-To what degree should we fear the Wuhan-virus?
+7. The coronavirus is detected in Norway.
+To what degree should we fear the coronavirus?